 Professional Boxing Weight Classes: All You Need to Know!

-Professional boxing is renowned for its intensity and excitement.
-To ensure fairness and competitiveness, fighters are categorized into various weight classes.
+Professional boxing is known for being intense and exciting.
+To keep things fair and competitive, fighters are put into different weight classes.

 Different Professional Boxing Weight Classes

-The World Boxing Association, World Boxing Council, International Boxing Federation, and World Boxing Organization govern Professional Boxing.
+Professional boxing is run by the World Boxing Association, the World Boxing Council, the International Boxing Federation, and the World Boxing Organization.

 Various Professional Boxing Weight Classes